Nissan e-NV200 Combi MPV review

 - Uninspiring to drive

-As a fully electric MPV, the Nissan e-NV200 Combi pretty much sits in a class of one.
-Until relatively recently, most electric cars have been smaller hatchbacks and city cars and, although the Tesla Model X can carry seven, it’s more of a luxury SUV than a full-size MPV, costing three times as much.
+As a fully electric MPV, the Nissan e-NV200 Combi used to sit in a class of one.
+Until relatively recently, most electric cars have been smaller hatchbacks and city cars and, although the Tesla Model X can carry seven, it’s more of a luxury SUV than a full-size MPV, costing three or four times as much.
 Essentially, the e-NV200 Combi is exactly the same as the Nissan e-NV200 van, but with seats in the back instead of a large load space.

-There’s no doubting, then, that the e-NV200 Combi is the most practical electric car there is, but it doesn’t sport the same sleek styling as other electric cars like the BMW i3 or Nissan Leaf.
+There’s no doubting that the e-NV200 Combi is one of the most practical electric cars there is, but it doesn’t sport the same sleek styling as other electric cars like the BMW i3 or Nissan Leaf.
 Instead, it looks very much like what it is: a van with seats in the back, only distinguished by tinted side windows and blue badging.
-It looks even boxier than conventional MPV rivals like the Volkswagen Touran, SEAT Alhambra and Ford Galaxy.
+It looks even boxier than conventional MPV rivals like the Volkswagen Touran, SEAT Alhambra and Ford Galaxy, and misses out on some of the more exciting design touches of the e-Berlingo and e-Rifter.

 But this very shape aids load space, with the five-seat model capable of holding between 2,270 and 3,100 litres of luggage, depending on whether or not you have the rear seats in place.